helenascode/cse15l-lab-reports/LabReport1.md

 ![Image](catt3.png)

-> This command...
+> This command prints out contents in the files that are given as an argument to the command.

 > Working directory: Home

-> The output is an error message, stating
+> The output is everything that is stored in the Hello.java file.